 The Paris Marathon is one of the most scenic marathons in the world.
 As the route is not as flat as in Berlin and London, it is difficult to establish there world records.

-The starting line of the Paris Marathon is on Champs Elysees Avenue.
+The starting line of this geat city Marathon is on Champs Elysees Avenue.
 Runners head downhill and around Place de la Concorde before turning right into Rue de Rivoli.
 The route then passes the Tuileries Gardens and Louvre Museum, goes round the Place de la Bastille and on to the Boulevard Soult towards the Bois de Vincennes.
 A wide loop of the Bois de Vincennes returns runners to the heart of the city and Rue de Charenton, the halfway point.

 The inward stretch follows the course of the Seine River, passing Ile de la Cite and going under the Pont Neuf, and through a series of tunnels.
 There is a large drinks station and foot massage at Trocadero, facing the Eiffel Tower.
 The route then continues along the Seine, before branching east towards the Bois de Boulogne, finally emerging for the final 200 metres and the finish line on the Avenue Foch.